johnmogi/CICD_pipeline1_terraform_build/README.md

-in order to work with this project we will need you to install the following: production.tfvars + staging.tfvars file with the following:
+in order to work with this project we will need you to install the following:<br/>
+production.tfvars + staging.tfvars file with the following:

 <pre>